casasfernando/wingpanel-indicator-airpods/README.md

 </p>
 <h1 align="center">Wingpanel AirPods</h1>

-### About
+## About

 Wingpanel AirPods is a status indicator that displays Apple's AirPods status information in elementary OS Wingpanel.

+Being this one of my first Vala applications I'm sure that the code can be improved, so:

+- If you find any problems while running the application please report it through an issue.
+- Pull requests are welcome.
+- Feedback and suggestions are always welcome as well.

 ### Features:

-- Display AirPods connection status
+- Displays AirPods connection status
-- Display battery charge percentage in the indicator
+- Displays AirPods battery charge percentage in the indicator
-- Display battery charge status per AirPod and case in the popover
+- Displays battery charge status per AirPod and also for the charging case in the popover
-- Notify the user when the AirPods battery is running low
+- Notifys the user when the AirPods battery is running low

 ### Requirements

 - elementary OS 5.1.7 Hera
-- Bluetooth controller 4.0 with BLE support
+- Bluetooth 4.0 controller with BLE support
-- A pair of Apple AirPods. :)

 ## Screenshots